deltachat/deltachat-pages/_posts/2026-03-30-zero-metadata-maximum-resilience.md

 we'll tackle automating this process:
 You'll be rather onboarding "on the relay network" and your chat profile will learn from friends and chat groups about new relays to use.
+We are working towards an unstoppable planetary-scale instant messenging experience, and if you want to help it, please consider [contributing work or money](https://delta.chat/en/contribute) or see if you can motivate and help friends and family to use it, already.

+♥ cheers and thanks from the delta chat and chatmail release teams ♥